 This page provides information on the Voxel Tuner component.

-The Voxel Tuner uses custom logic constructed with Expression operators to directly affect the cells of the Phoenix FD Simulator.
-The primary purpose of the Voxel Tuner is to allow for very specific tweaks of the simulation which would otherwise be hard to achieve.
-It goes through all voxels in the grid and changes the values of those voxels that pass a custom condition.
-Example Condition / Action pairs would be:
+The Voxel Tuner uses custom logic to directly affect the cells of the Phoenix FD Simulator.
+It allows you to do very specific tweaks of the simulation which would otherwise be hard to achieve.
+It goes through all voxels in the grid and changes the values of those voxels that pass the custom condition you create.
+Example Conditions and Actions would be:

 - If the Speed channel in a voxel is higher than 50, then create Smoke in this voxel.